pangeacyber/pangea-integration-nextjs-authn/README.md

 - Enable the AuthN service for your project
 - Go to the AuthN settings and customize as per your requirements
 - Copy the necessary values from the service config into the `.env.local` file
-- If you plan to use the AuthN service to protect your API endpoints, you must set up an AuthN service token and copy its value into your `.env.local` as `AUTHN_SERVICE_TOKEN`.
-For more information, see the `.env.local.example` file for the exact environment variable names
+- If you plan to use the AuthN service to protect your API endpoints, you must set up an AuthN service token and copy its value into your `.env.local` as `PANGEA_TOKEN`.
+For more information, see the `.env.example` file for the exact environment variable names

 Once you have set the environment variables, open a terminal window, go to the root of your project, and run your favorite command `npm run dev`.
 Now, you have set up the Pangea AuthN service.